By Melissa McLaughlin

-God started the story of mankind in a garden of perfection with His people living near Him forever, in obedience to His sovereignty and receiving His blessings.
-God ends the story of mankind with another garden where He restores His sinful people by requiring the just penalty be paid for their sins so that they may live in perfect holiness, in His presence, under His dominion and blessing forever.
+God started the story of mankind in a garden of perfection with His people living in His presence, in obedience to His sovereignty and receiving His blessings.
+God ends the story of mankind with another garden where He restores His sinful people, by requiring the just penalty be paid for their sins so that they may live in perfect holiness, in His presence, under His dominion and blessing forever.

 Jesus restored all that was taken in the garden.

 Yet as we stand, forgiven and reconciled to God, through the blood of Jesus, may we not lose sight of the seriousness of our sin.
-The animal sacrifices of old give us a clearer understanding of how much God hates sin and simply cannot allow sin.
+The animal sacrifices of old give us a clearer understanding of how much God hates sin and cannot coexist with sin.
 For He is good.
 Through and through.
 And ultimate goodness leaves no room for evil and sin.

-If in my sin, I had to bring a precious lamb, like one from my friend’s farm, to be slaughtered for my sins each year, I would be weeping in utter dread for that moment.
-If I were to see the little lamb looking at me, in all innocence, simply loving me, I can’t imagine how I could endure that horrific price be paid for me.
+If in my sin, I had to bring a precious lamb like one from my friend’s farm, to be slaughtered for my sins each year, I would be weeping in utter dread for that moment.
+If I were to see the little lamb looking at me, in all innocence, simply loving me, I can’t imagine how I could endure that horrendous price be paid for me.

 And yet how easily we forget, that is exactly what Jesus did and more.
 Our precious Lamb, living and breathing, innocent and loving, was slaughtered on a cross.
 For my sins.
 Had I walked there with Him, had I stood at His feet there at the cross, I would have pleaded for some other way.
 But only Jesus was good enough to pay the price I owed.
 Let us not forget His eyes as He hung there, looking at us.
 Sweating.
 Crying.
 Bleeding.
 To death.

 May we always remember the price that was paid.
 Our sin is no small thing to gloss over, to wink at, to say “It wasn’t that bad” or “I didn’t mean it”.
-The truth is a terrible price was paid for every moment of pride, every look of lust, every white lie, every thought of petty jealousy, every time we acted out in self-righteous anger, every occasion of selfishness, of putting ourselves before others, or rebelling against God’s Word, putting ourselves ahead of God or above God in any way.
+The truth is a terrible price was paid for every moment of pride, every look of lust, every white lie, every thought of petty jealousy, every time we acted in self-righteous anger, every moment of selfishness, every time we rebelled against God’s Word by putting ourselves ahead of God or above God in any way.